embeddedmz/httpclient-cpp/README.md

 If everything is OK, the results will be found under ./TestHTTP/coverage/index.html

 Under Visual Studio, you can simply use OpenCppCoverage (https://opencppcoverage.codeplex.com/)

+## CppCheck Compliancy

+The C++ code of the HTTPClient class is 100% Cppcheck compliant.

 ## Contribute
 All contributions are highly appreciated.
 This includes updating documentation, writing code and unit tests